yowmamasita/chatgpt-mcp/README.md

 2. **Open your MCP client** (Claude Code, etc.)
 3. **Use ChatGPT commands** in your AI assistant:
    - "Send a message to ChatGPT"
-   - "Create a new ChatGPT conversation"
-   - "Get my ChatGPT conversations"

 The AI assistant will automatically use the appropriate MCP tools to interact with ChatGPT.